shreve/shreve.io/content/posts/the-juice.md

 along our work.

-Having a job means you're getting paid and that's at least one interest being fulfulled, but what else could your work be doing for you?
+Having a job means you're getting paid and that's at least one interest being fulfilled, but what else could your work be doing for you?
 Do you enjoy working on what you're working on?
 Are you learning from it?
 Could you be writing open source code which could gain you some degree of prestige?
 Is it helping you get where you want to be in life?